chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 ## What is a virtual environment?

-Virtual environments (also called virtualenvs) are tools used to keep projects separate, especially in terms of keeping different Python versions separate and different library versions separate.
-Virtualenvs prevent Python's site packages folder  from getting disorganized and cluttered AND prevents problems that arise when one project needs version x.x of a library but another project needs version y.y of the same library.
+Virtual environments (also called virtualenvs) are tools used to keep projects separate, especially in terms of keeping different software versions separate and different library versions separate.
+For example, virtualenvs prevent Python's site packages folder from getting disorganized and cluttered AND prevents problems that arise when one project needs **version x.x** of a library but another project needs **version y.y** of the same library.
 At their core, virtualenvs are glorified directories that use scripts and metadata to organize and control the environment.
 You are allowed to have an unlimited number of virtualenvs.
-And as you will see, they are very easy to create using the various command line tools, such as conda.
+And as you will see, they are very easy to create using various command line tools, such as `conda`.

 ## When should we use a virtual environment?